fogfish/schemaorg/README.md

 # schema.org for golang

-The library declares Golang types from https://schema.org ontology.
+The library declares Go types of https://schema.org ontology.

 ## Inspiration

 > Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.

-The common vocabulary layouts content into data structure interpretable by human and machines that guarantees an interoperability baseline for software in the distribute systems, in the absence of strong content negotiation techniques.
-Despite, the scheme.org elevates creation of web structured data markup schema, it also defines an ontology usable for data design in other context.
+The common vocabulary layouts content into data structure interpretable by human and machines.
+It also guarantees an interoperability baseline for software in the distribute systems, in the absence of strong content negotiation techniques.
+Despite, the scheme.org elevates creation of web structured data markup schema, it also defines an ontology usable for data design in other context such as public RESTful interfaces, gRPC or GraphQL.

 A core principle of the schema.org vocabulary is to indicate an entity type.

-As an example, the vocabulary defines a rich collection of `rdf:Property`, which are atomic building blocks.
+As an example, the vocabulary defines a rich collection of `rdf:Property`, which are essential building blocks for product types.

 ```go
 type Person struct {